Green Powered

 National Grid & Rhode Island Energy Customers:

-Green Powered 25% costs 2.2 cents per kWh.
+Green Powered 25% costs 2.2 cents per kWh, in addition to regular electricity charges.

 Community Choice Electricity: